Feature #144

 I will plan to implement this in the second half of the 2.x series.

-Updated by Soren Stoutner almost 6 years ago
+Updated by Soren Stoutner about 6 years ago

 I am going to wait on this.
 I'm not completely against it, but I am not sure I will do it either.